-Tucked away in an partly-wooded valley south of Highway 680, Sunol feels pretty remote, yet it's just 20 minutes outside of Fremont.
-The popular park has several short, well-maintained hiking loops that offer challenging climbs and rewarding vistas.
-The most popular is the short hike on the Canyon Trail to Little Yosemite.
+Tucked away in an partly-wooded valley south of Highway 680, Sunol feels pretty remote, yet it's just 20 minutes from Fremont or Pleasanton.
+The popular park has a reputation for being one of the most challenging but also most scenic parks in the East Bay.

-The park also has some well-known longer hikes; the Ohlone Wilderness Regional Trail connects it with Mission Peak to the west and Del Valle to the east.
-There are some really nice backpacking camps just outside the park, about 4 miles from the Camp Ohlone Road trailhead.
+The park has some well-maintained short hiking loops, as well as the 30-mile-long Ohlone Wilderness Regional Trail, which connects with Mission Peak to the west and Del Valle to the east.
+There are some really nice backpacking camps on this trail just outside the park, about 4 miles from the Camp Ohlone Road trailhead.

 The park is best hiked in the spring and fall.
 Most of the park's trails are on south-facing hillsides that get really hot on summer afternoons.
 Although the park is about half covered with oak woodlands, almost all of the trails run through open grassland.